-JOHN PROCTOR IS THE VILLAIN, by Kimberly Bellflower, directed by Marti Lyons, Studio Theatre, Washington DC, September 2020 (POSTPONED due to COVID)
+JOHN PROCTOR IS THE VILLAIN, by Kimberly Bellflower, directed by Marti Lyons, Studio Theatre, Washington DC, April 2022 - Rolling World Premiere

-AGATHA CHRISTIE'S MURDER IN THE ORIENT EXPRESS, adapted by Ken Ludwig, directed by Marti Lyons, Milwaukee Repertory Theatre, Milwaukee WI, November 2020 (POSTPONED due to COVID)
+AGATHA CHRISTIE'S MURDER IN THE ORIENT EXPRESS, adapted by Ken Ludwig, directed by Annika Boras, Milwaukee Repertory Theatre, Milwaukee WI, June 2022

 AMERICAN THEATRE MAGAZINE ARTICLES AND CONTRIBUTIONS